 Massimo Badolato started photography as a teenager and is currently working in palladium prints.
 He experiments with different supports and brushes to achieve the perfect surface.
 From: Turin, Italy.
 Shows: Palladium prints.
 Massimo Badolato lives and works in Turin (Italy).
-From the age of fifteen, with his first Nikon F, he has been taking photographs to express his personal interpretation … Read more
+From the age of fifteen, with his first Nikon F, he has been taking photographs to express his personal interpretation of what attracts his attention, be it a light, a … Read more

 Dr. Michael J. Ware is a chemist and photographer, known for his work in alternative photographic processes.
 He has invented variations of processes and refined many of them.
 Here he shows his cyanotypes, argyrotypes, chysotypes and more.
 From: Bromley, UK.
 Shows: Argyrotypes, chrysotypes, cyanotypes, platinum, palladium, palladiotypes.
-Dr. Mike J. Ware graduated in chemistry at the University of Oxford (1962) … Read more
+Dr. Mike J. Ware graduated in chemistry at the University of Oxford (1962) and obtained a doctorate by research in molecular spectroscopy (1965). … Read more

 From: Russian photographer based in Boston, Massachusetts, USA

 From: The Bull City of Durham, North Carolina, USA.